YouTube TV vs. Amazon Prime Video - 6 Things You Need To Know

 Not sure what other content is available on Amazon Prime Video?
 Flixed is here to help with the Flixed Amazon Prime Video Content Guide.

-Best DVR and Offline Viewing: YouTube TV vs Amazon Prime Video
+Best DVR and offline viewing: YouTube TV vs. Amazon Prime Video

 With the YouTube TV DVR, you can store as many episodes and hours of content as you want for up to 9 months.
 After 9 months, your oldest recordings will begin to be deleted.
 This makes the YouTube TV DVR the best in the internet TV market by a wide margin.